Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

     * **Top P**: This parameter, also known as nucleus sampling, controls the diversity of the model's output.
 It sets a threshold where the model will only consider the top tokens whose cumulative probability exceeds the threshold.
 A high top P (for example, 0.9) will make the model's output more diverse, while a low top P (for example, 0.1) will make the output more deterministic.

-        You can access the output of GenAI with the syntax:
+        You can access the output of Gen AI with the syntax:

         ```
         {{context.steps.YOURGENAINODENAME.output}}.